-There have been few things more daunting to me as a new parent than the diaper rash that just go away.
-I swear, I felt like my daughter had one from the moment she was born until she was almost 10 months old, but I finally found five easy and cheap fixes for the dreaded diaper rash–and later, I’ll post a list of five not-so-easy fixes that you’ll only do if you’re really desperate.
+There have been few things more daunting to me as a new parent than the diaper rash that just won’t go away.
+I swear, I felt like my daughter had one from the moment she was born until she was almost 10 months old, but I finally found six easy and cheap fixes for the dreaded diaper rash–and later, I’ll post a list of five not-so-easy fixes that you’ll only do if you’re really desperate.

-So, there are about eight-hundred-and-fifty-four (note my sarcasm) reasons a baby might get diaper rash.
+There are about eight-hundred-and-fifty-four (note my sarcasm) reasons a baby might get diaper rash.
 My daughter must have had reason #83…by a process of elimination, we ultimately determined that her rash was due to a yeast infection (thank you Dr. B).
 Seems silly.
 Babies aren’t adult women…but apparently our parts all work the same.
 Weird, huh?
 It took us FOREVER to find the problem and solve it, so in the interim we tried everything.
 And if you are trying to avoid a trip to the doctor like we were, feel free to follow our same path–but eventually, do go to the doctor if the rash just won’t go away…There’s no reason for babies to be itchy.
 Its just not right.

 This is what we tried in our frugal quest to rid her of the rash:

 - Rash cream.
 Now some of these can be kind of costly, but here’s a secret–go to the travel-stuff section and see if they have little tiny ones of several brands you can try.